TheSimonella/budget_tracker/README.md

 pytest
 ```

-The `test_setup.py` module can also be executed directly to verify that
+The `test_setup.py` module can also be executed directly with
-required files and packages are available.
+`python test_setup.py` to verify that required files and packages are
+available.
+When running checks from another script or test suite, call
+`test_setup.run_checks(interactive=False)` to skip the final input prompt.

 ## License